 Start by taking a step back.
 Then, revisit your characters.
 Not what they are doing in the story, but the characters themselves.

 Maybe you’ve already fleshed out their entire backstory.
 Fine, go deeper.
 Go back to the crucial stages of their life.
 The year they were 16.
 Their prom night.
 Their first boyfriend, whatever it may be.
+You can also ask yourself these questions:

 - What are they longing for?